LennardKrause/xrdPlanner/README.md

 ## Customisation:
   - Edit the _settings.json_ file and the _detector_db.json_ files.
   - Use _Settings_ -> _Edit Settings_ or _Edit Detector db_.
-  - _Apply Changes_ lets you see the changes.
+  - A click on _Apply Changes_ lets you see the difference.
   - _"geo"_ determines the startup defaults.
   - _"plo"_ customises the general layout and visuals.
   - _"lmt"_ sets the limiting values of the geometry/energy sliders.